Skip to main content

 • If you've deployed BlueXP classification in a Government region, or in an on-prem location that has no internet access (also known as a dark site), then the AIP label functionality is unavailable.

-Integrate AIP labels in your workspace
+Integrate AIP labels in your project or workspace

 Before you can manage AIP labels, you need to integrate the AIP label functionality into BlueXP classification by signing into your existing Azure account.
-Once enabled, you can manage AIP labels within files for all data sources in your BlueXP workspace.
+Once enabled, you can manage AIP labels within files for all data sources in your BlueXP project or workspace.

 Requirements